(c) svklimkin, Pixabay

 Podcast series: Climate change - how do I prepare on the farm?

-In September, the HBLFA Raumberg-Gumpenstein started a podcast series on the topic “ How can I prepare for climate change on my farm .
+In September, the HBLFA podcast series on the topic “ How can I prepare for climate change on my farm .
 This audio and video series, which appears every 14 days, complements short specialist articles that appear in LANDWIRT over a year.
 Very specific tips and advice are given for farmers on how to adapt to the climate on their farm.

 Climate change - supporting practice